RadieNoice/CP/leetcode/easy/258-add-digits/solution.md

 ## Mistake Analysis

-TAGS: Logic Error, Loop Logic
+TAGS: Logic Error, Loop Logic, Conditional Logic

-1. **Key Issues**: All attempts suffer from fundamental logic errors in the loop structures and conditional statements for handling multi-digit sums.
-Incorrect loop termination conditions and missing updates to `num` and `x` prevent proper iterative summing.
+1. **Key Issues**: All attempts suffered from improper loop control and conditional logic.
+The `do-while` loops were incorrectly structured and didn't update `x` properly.
+The intended logic to repeatedly sum digits until a single digit remained was not implemented correctly.
+The final `if` statements were useless.

-2. **Evolution**: Attempts gradually improved the while loop condition, moving closer to correctly accumulating digits.
-However, none successfully implemented the iterative digit-summing and single-digit check required by the problem.
-The `do-while` loop was consistently misused.
+2. **Evolution**: Attempts gradually corrected the `while` loop condition for summing digits.
+However, the core flaw in handling the iterative summation and conditional logic remained unresolved until the final attempts.
+The final attempts are still flawed.